nodejs/node/doc/blog/README.md

 Posts in the "release" category are only shown in the main lists when they are the most recent release for that version family.
-The stable branch supercedes its unstable counterpart, so the presence of a `0.8.2` release notice will cause `0.7.10` to be hidden, but `0.6.19` would be unaffected.
+The stable branch supersedes its unstable counterpart, so the presence of a `0.8.2` release notice will cause `0.7.10` to be hidden, but `0.6.19` would be unaffected.